-25. Licensing Objective - Protecting and Improving Public Health.
+24. Licensing Objective - Protecting and Improving Public Health.

-25.1.
-The Board is concerned about the link between the consumption of alcohol and public health which has been widely documented.
+- 24.1.
 The Board wishes to see premises thriving in the Islands Area, but this cannot be at the expense of patrons' health and wellbeing.
-The Board will have particular regard to the views of the relevant bodies responsible for, and interested in, the protection and improvement of public health in the Islands Area.
-It will take advice from those relevant bodies.
-The Board welcomes information provided by those bodies and intends to monitor the circumstances.
-The Board would welcome further research.
-25.2.
-Applicants will be encouraged to demonstrate that suitable and sufficient measures have been identified and will be implemented and maintained to protect patrons' health.
-25.3.
+The Board will have particular regard to the views of the relevant bodies responsible for, and interested in, the protection and improvement of public health in the Islands Area. - 24.2.
+Applicants will be encouraged to demonstrate that suitable and sufficient measures have been identified and will be implemented and maintained to protect patrons' health. - 24.3.
 One concern about excessive alcohol consumption is the impact on people's health.
 This may in part be due to ignorance of the advisable daily and weekly units of alcohol which should be consumed and the number of units in commonly consumed drinks.
 Although some manufacturers are taking an initiative in this regard and publishing information on the labels of their products, it is considered that greater awareness of this issue would be achieved by more overt displaying of information.
 If necessary, and as the result of a relevant representation, such a requirement may be imposed by way of a condition on a premises licence.
-Reference is made to paragraph 6 of this policy relating to conditions attaching to licences 25.4.
+Reference is made to section 6 of this policy relating to conditions attaching to licences - 24.4.
 The measures identified by an applicant may depend on the individual characteristics of the premises for which the licence is sought.
-The Board would encourage applicants to consider steps which may assist in the promotion of this licensing objective.
-25.5.
+The Board will encourage applicants to consider steps which may assist in the promotion of this licensing objective. - 24.5.
 The Board is very aware of the risk of harm to children's health and this will be of paramount consideration when determining applications.
-Children may be adequately protected from harm by the action taken to protect adults but they also may need special consideration.

-25.6.
-Licence applicants, door supervisors where employed and premises managers, as well as other staff employed in the premises, must remain vigilant at all times to the risks of excessive consumption.
+Children may be adequately protected from harm by the action taken to protect adults, but they also may need special consideration.
+Reference is made to section 25 of this Policy, which relates specifically to Protecting Children and Young Persons from Harm. - 24.6.
+Licence applicants, licence holders, door supervisors where employed and premises managers, as well as other staff employed in the premises, must remain vigilant at all times to the risks of excessive consumption.
 There should be established practice within the premises to ensure that a standard approach is taken where patrons' demeanour demonstrates an excessive consumption of alcohol.
 There should also be a clear understanding of the offences committed in connection with the service of alcohol to children or drunk persons.

-25.7.
-With reference to Schedule 3 of the Act, applicants should demonstrate that they are aware that they must provide tap water fit for drinking free of charge on request and a wide selection of non-alcoholic beverages must be available for purchase at a reasonable price during the whole period the premises are open.
-25.8.
-The following examples of control measures are given to assist applicants, having regard to their particular type of premises and/or activities: making available information with regard to sensible drinking, the effects of excessive alcohol consumption and contact points where assistance is available to address problem drinking; prominent display of informative signage in appropriate places within premises; use of drink mats with sensible drinking messages; use of posters in areas of circulation and toilet areas; particular care to introduce measures designed to protect children's health while in or around premises; provision of food on premises, so that patrons may eat at the same time as consuming alcoholic beverages, if they wish; appropriate instruction, training and supervision of staff.
+- 24.7.
+With reference to Schedule 3 of the Act, applicants should demonstrate that they are aware that they must provide tap water fit for drinking free of charge on request and non-alcoholic beverages must be available for purchase at a reasonable price during the whole period the premises are open. - 24.8.
+The following examples of control measures are given to assist applicants, having regard to their particular type of premises and/or activities: - making available information with regard to sensible drinking, the effects of excessive alcohol consumption and contact points where assistance is available to address problem drinking; - prominent display of informative signage in appropriate places within premises; - use of drink mats with sensible drinking messages; - use of posters in areas of circulation and toilet areas; - particular care to introduce measures designed to protect children's health while in or around premises; - provision of food on premises, so that patrons may eat at the same time as consuming alcoholic beverages, if they wish; - appropriate instruction, training and supervision of staff.

-26. Licensing Objective - Protecting Children and Young Persons from Harm.
+25. Licensing Objective - Protecting Children and Young Persons from Harm.